avengineers/spl-core/README.md

 ## Preparation

-The **spl**  contains [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) with the unit test framework _Unity_ and mocking framework _CMock_ in it.
+This repository contains [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) with the unit test framework _Unity_ and mocking framework _CMock_ in it.
 You don't need to take care for them, They will get checked out automatically by CMake.

 Then you can install required and optional tools and install some VS Code extensions.
 The installer uses Scoop/PowerShell, so it will only run on Windows.
 The full list of external dependencies is written to `install-mandatory.list`.
 * Install mandatory tools by executing `install-mandatory.bat` in the root directory of the repository.